New ISO 14001 Is Almost Here And It Is Tougher on Lifecycle

 You can no longer treat environmental responsibility as something that ends at your factory gate.

-If your EMS has historically focused on internal operations such as energy use, waste segregation, and emissions without robust consideration of raw material sourcing or end of life impacts, you will face scrutiny at your next surveillance or recertification audit.
+If your EMS has historically focused on internal operations such as energy use, waste segregation, and emissions without robust consideration of raw material sourcing or end of life impacts, you will likely face scrutiny at your next surveillance or recertification audit.

-This article outlines
+This article outlines:

 1. What has changed in practical terms